savantcare/patientfile/vue-client/src/components/patient/Documents/design/design.md

 │ │└ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─  │ │
 │ └───────────────────────────────────────────────────────────────────────────────────────────┘ │
 └───────────────────────────────────────────────────────────────────────────────────────────────┘

+┌─────────────────────────────────────────────────────────────────────────────────────────┐
+│Notes:                                                                                   │
+│======                                                                                   │
+│A folder can be in 1 of 2 states, saved state and draft state.                           │
+│                                                                                         │
+│Draft state:                                                                             │
+│-----------                                                                              │
+│Initially it will be in draft state and then we can do some actions that aren't allowed  │
+│in saved state.
+Such as "Add more", "Remove folder" and "Lock" operations.
+The lock      │
+│operation will change the folder state from draft to saved state and rest of the         │
+│operations are pretty much self-explanatory.                                             │
+│                                                                                         │
+│In above mentioned "Layer 1 card" diagram, folder named "Folder 1 (Medical Records)" are │
+│in draft state.
+Documents are being displayed row wise.                                  │
+│Clicking on document name will open that document in a popup window.                     │
+│User can remove/delete individual document if the folder isn't in saved or locked status.│
+│                                                                                         │
+│Saved state:                                                                             │
+│------------                                                                             │
+│Saved state or locked state means no further uploading or deleting documents in that     │
+│folder is allowed.
+In this case only comment can be added.                               │
+│                                                                                         │
+│"Folder 2 (Other)" is an example of locked folder.                                       │
+└─────────────────────────────────────────────────────────────────────────────────────────┘